 Standards are the engine of discipline and essential to success on the battlefield.
 The primary goal of the JBLM Standards Book is to guide and reinforce the high standards of conduct and appearance of all service members at Joint Base Lewis-McChord, in order to build and communicate professional habits, confident leaders, and a highly disciplined joint fighting force.

-The Transition Center is responsible for assisting Soldiers and families who are transitioning from military service.
+Waller Hall is the central transition center on Joint Base Lewis-McChord.
+Sections within this facility are responsible for assisting Soldiers and families who are newly arriving to JBLM and those transitioning from military service.

-Weapon registration is mandatory for all persons residing on Joint Base Lewis-McChord regardless of branch affiliation.
-All privately owned weapons being brought onto Joint Base Lewis-McChord property are also required to be registered.
+Weapons registration is mandatory for all persons residing on JBLM, regardless of branch affiliation.
+All privately-owned weapons being brought on base are also required to be registered.